Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 How to Stop Your Dog From Chasing Cows

 As seen, dogs have their own reasons for wanting to chase cows.
-It goes without saying that you'll need to intervene as quickly as possible to prevent your dog and the cows from being hurt.
+It goes without saying that you'll need to intervene as quickly as possible to prevent your dog and the cows from getting hurt.

 Lower Your Expectations

-Unless you have a dog with whom you have developed a very strong bond and trained for a very long time, you can't expect training to sink in to the level of proficiency required to control the impulse of chasing cows or other livestock.
+Unless you have a dog with whom you have developed a very strong bond and trained for a very long time, you can't expect training to sink into the level of proficiency required to control the impulse of chasing cows or other livestock.

 You are battling against ingrained instincts here, and controlling such instincts requires advanced training and a good level of doggy impulse control.
 This won't happen overnight, so you will need to manage your dog in the meanwhile, preventing rehearsal of the chasing behavior and gradually working your way towards a level of proficiency.